WilsonLTL/chatbot_widget/README.md

 The basic setting css, should be no need to modify in 99%.

 ### JS:
+#### config.js
+The config JS of the system, modify it follow by the Setup

 #### Bubbles.js
 The main JS of bubble control, should not modify it in most time.